Civil Engineering Master of Engineering

-Driven by the ever-expanding breadth and depth of technical knowledge relevant to a practicing civil engineer, the American Society of Civil Engineers (ASCE) believes the master’s degree to be the basic preparation for professional practice.
+The breadth and depth of technical knowledge is ever-expanding.
+The American Society of Civil Engineers believes the master’s degree is the basic preparation necessary for professional practice.

 Scholarships